Quick Submission Information

 Internal Review Process

 Internal review is documented on the Internal Review Form (IRF).
-The PI is responsible for completing the Internal Review Form (IRF) and submitting the IRF along with the drafted budget, budget narrative and any other proposal components to OSP a minimum of five (5) business days prior to the sponsor’s submission deadline.
-Staff in OSP will perform a full review of the packet and will then circulate for signature to the Grants Accountant, OSP Director, Department Chair, College Dean, and the Controller.
+The PI is responsible for completing the Internal Review Form (IRF) and submitting the IRF along with the drafted budget, budget narrative and any other proposal components to OSP a minimum of seven (7) business days prior to the sponsor’s submission deadline.
+Staff in OSP will perform a full review of the packet and will then circulate for signature to the institutional approvers.
 If OSP staff have suggested revisions to the budget or budget justification, the PI will be notified and asked to modify the document(s) as necessary before the IRF circulates.
 Once the IRF and proposal have received all internal approvals then OSP staff will notify you.
 This means the proposal has a “green light” for submission.
 OSP staff will then assist you in proposal submission to the sponsor.
 If it is a federal submission, OSP staff will submit the application for you, through one of the various e-submission platforms (Grants.gov, Research.gov, Fastlane).
 Our staff make all attempts to submit the final proposal through these systems at least two (2) business days prior to the deadline.
 This allows time to make adjustments if there are proposal errors identified upon submission, or system-to-system communication errors.

 If your proposal involves human or animal subjects, biohazardous materials, or recombinant DNA, you will need to obtain approval by the appropriate oversight committee and/or complete additional forms following the information found on the Research Compliance page